Assisted Living DICKINSON County, MI

 Birchwood

-Those 55 and over adults who require assistance with daily activities and desire a senior assisted living facility in Kingsford, Michigan should consider The Lighthouse.
-It can provide retirement living to a total of 6 retirees.
-The Lighthouse assists with daily tasks that include taking a shower, putting on clothes, getting in and out of bed and other nursing care as required.
-It offers amenities such as medication coordination and three delicious daily meals.
+Those seniors who need aid with daily activities and desire an assisted living center in Quinnesec, Michigan should consider Birchwood.
+It can house a total of 6 retirees.
+Birchwood aids with daily tasks such as taking a shower, dressing, getting in and out of bed and other nursing care as required.
+It offers amenities like scheduled transportation to appointments and expanded dietary menu.

 Frequently Asked Questions About Assisted Living Facilities in Dickinson, MI